cakephp/docs/pt/contributing/documentation.rst

 a great way to ensure that all files have a link directed to them, but sometimes, you don't need to insert a link for a file, eg. for our `epub-contents` and `pdf-contents` files.
-In those cases, you can add ``:orphan:`` at the top of the file, and the warnings will stop to alert you that the file is not in the toc-tree.
+In those cases, you can add ``:orphan:`` at the top of the file, to suppress warnings that the file is not in the toc-tree.

 Descrevendo classes e seus conteúdos
 ------------------------------------